TurboV8FTC/website/README.md

 1) Make sure to commit your changes properly
 2) Check whether your code works before committing
 3) Place the right code in the right folders (i.e html in the "html" folder)
+4) Adobe-xd branch is for code inspiration and web style